GamerFlix/effective-transferral/README.md

 ![Effective_Transferral_Dialogue](https://user-images.githubusercontent.com/62909799/151084404-b5dac31a-8c9e-4d1c-bec2-803a32242a0d.jpg)

 As of version 1.0.1 the same Dialogue can be opened from the item sheet, provided the item has valid effects.
+In case of unowned items only the "targets" and "none" buttons will be available.
 See above for how to configure your effects so they are eligible for transfer.

 ![Effect_Transfer_ItemSheet_Button](https://user-images.githubusercontent.com/62909799/151265785-8e8f1d6b-ba14-4590-8aa5-9928b2649862.jpg)